 There are no formal entry requirements.
 Applicants will be invited to an informal interview to discuss individual learning needs, their interest in health and social care and demonstrate commitment to study.

 Applications are made directly to the University using the following downloadable forms:

 +44 (0)1482 463103

-This course is an approved entry route for our health degrees but students are required to make a full UCAS application.
+This course is an approved entry route for our health degrees including BSc Nursing (Adult, Child, Mental Health, Learning Disability), BSc Midwifery, BSc Paramedic Science, BSc Operating Department Practice and BA Social Work.
+Students are required to make a full UCAS application for these programmes.
 All places are subject to the normal requirements for acceptable personal statement, references, successful interview, medical and DBS.